Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

-Comparing these evaluation results with the prompt development outcomes in \Cref{tab:rat-iden-dev}, we observe a consistent trend: \tool achieves somewhat lower recall but substantially higher precision across components, particularly for \alternative.
-The baseline shows similar behavior for \need and \alternative.
-Two main factors explain these findings.
-First, \tool misclassifies non-\alternative sentences as \alternative because they contain phrasing suggestive of alternatives.
-Second, the few-shot exemplars used in prompting may not sufficiently cover the range of ways alternatives are expressed in artifacts.
-We also investigated whether the inclusion of irrelevant artifacts increased the likelihood of misclassifications, particularly for \alternative.
-However, we found that only 12 of the 311 sentences (3.9\%) identified as rationale by \tool originated from irrelevant artifacts.
+We also investigated whether the inclusion of 390 sentences from 39 irrelevant artifacts for 11 commits in the evaluation dataset increased the likelihood of misclassifications (see \Cref{tab:irrelevant_sentence_effect}).
+However, we found that only 12 of the 311 sentences~(3.9\%) identified as rationale by \tool originated from irrelevant artifacts.
 This indicates that \tool is largely robust to noise introduced by the Artifact Retriever.